NC State Extension Publications

 Skip to Key Diseases and Management

 Three key diseases—seed rots and seedling blights, stalk rots, and charcoal rot, which are usually controlled in conventional systems either by fungicides or management practices—can have significant impacts on organically grown corn.
 Growers should be aware of these diseases and select hybrids and management practices that reduce the risk they pose.
-Although there are many other diseases that can attack corn, they rarely cause economic loss.
-Pictures of these field corn diseases can be found at Cornell's Diseases of Corn website.
+While there are many other diseases that can attack corn, they rarely cause economic loss.
+Pictures of these field corn diseases can be found on the Cornell CALS Field Crops website.

-Seed rots and seedling blights caused by species of Fusarium, Stenocarpella, Pythium, and other fungi are often associated with the term “damping-off.”
-Plants die at emergence or within a few days of emergence.
+Seed rots and seedling blights caused by species of Fusarium, Stenocarpella, Pythium, and other fungi are often associated with the term “damping-off,” when plants die at emergence or within a few days of emergence.
 These diseases are more prevalent in poorly drained, excessively compacted, or cold, wet soils.
-Planting old or poor-quality seed with mechanical injury will increase seed rot and seedling blight, as will planting seed too deep in wet, heavy soils.
-Seed vigor ratings are often used to select hybrids with genetic resistance to seed rots and seedling blight.
+Planting old or poor-quality seed with mechanical injury will increase seed rots and seedling blights, as will planting seed too deep in wet, heavy soils.
+Seed vigor ratings are often used to select hybrids with genetic resistance to seed rots and seedling blights.

-Stalk rots (caused principally by the fungi Stenocarpella zeae and species of Fusarium as well as Colletotrichum graminicola) are present each year and may cause considerable damage, particularly if abundant rainfall occurs during the latter part of the growing season.
+Stalk rots (caused principally by the fungi Stenocarpella maydis, Fusarium spp., and Colletotrichum graminicola) are present each year and may cause considerable damage, particularly if abundant rainfall occurs during the latter part of the growing season.
 Stalks previously injured by cold, leaf diseases, or insects are especially susceptible to attack by these fungi.
 Diseased stalks ripen prematurely and are subject to excessive stalk breaking.
-Stalk rots not only add to the cost of harvesting but also bring the ears in contact with the ground, increasing their chance of rotting.
-Adequate fertility (particularly adequate potassium) is the key to controlling stalk rot.
+Stalk rots not only add to the cost of harvesting but also bring the ears in contact with the ground, thereby increasing their chance of rotting.
+Adequate fertility (particularly adequate potassium) is key to controlling stalk rot.

 Harvesting